-In the case of c) above, the additional examiner shall prepare an independent report on the thesis and may request an additional oral examination.
+In the case of c) above, the additional examiner shall prepare a Pre-Viva Report on the thesis and may request an additional oral examination.
 The only outcomes available to the additional examiner are either Pass or Fail.
 S/he shall neither seek nor be informed of the individual recommendations of the other examiners.